 - What you need to exit the phase

-This will give you the structure you need to keep progress moving.
+This will give you the structure you need to keep progress moving towards that successful project delivery.
 Many projects stall because a critical item was missed from an earlier phase.

 3. Know the reason your projects exist